 After you've added a few friends to your Sharing screen, you'll see their Activity rings show up alongside their name, and (by default) their Move goal percentage and calories burned.

-If you're less about calories and more interested in exercise time or miles walked, you can tap the Sort button in the upper left corner to change metrics: You can sort by alphabetical name, Move goal, Exercise goal, Steps goal, or Number of Workouts.
-(Currently, there aren't options for Breathe or Stand, but maybe we'll see them come in iOS 10.1.)
+If you're less about calories and more interested in exercise time or miles walked, you can tap the text in the upper left corner to change metrics: You can sort by alphabetical name, Move goal, Exercise goal, Steps goal, or Number of Workouts.

-You can also message your friends en masse with a quippy joke or workout-related gif by tapping the Messages button in the upper right corner.
-This will start a group text with all your friends in your Shared Activity list — there's no way to create Activity groups as of yet, though you can message people individually.
+You can also message your friends with a quippy joke or workout-related gif by tapping the Messages button in the upper right corner.
+There's no way to create Activity groups as of yet, though you can message people individually.

 How to view, mute, and remove a specific friend's Activity data on your iPhone